unibo-dtm-se-2425-AvianBlasters/report/sections/06-release/index.md

 # Release

-- Which and how many artefacts are produced from your project's codebase?
-- Onto which repositories (e.g. PyPI, Docker Hub, GitHub Packages, NPM etc.) are they released?
-Why?
-- How are they released (e.g. manually, automatically, etc.)?
-   + report the configuration steps and commands to run to release the artefacts

 The Avian Blasters project codebase produces two main types of artifacts:
 - Source distribution (`.tar.gz`), which is the package containing the source code and installation scripts;
 - Binary distribution (`.whl`), which is the precompiled package ready for installation.